fogfish/dynamo/example/relational/README.md

 > The first step in designing your DynamoDB application is to identify the specific query patterns that the system must satisfy.

 The data writing is an "easiest" part in the process.
 Entire data lifecycle management is built with three operations: create, update and remove data items.
-These operations are defined over pure Golang structs - public fields are serialized into DynamoDB attributes, the field tag `dynamodbav` controls marshal/unmarshal process.
+These operations are defined over pure Golang structs (a type) - public fields are serialized into DynamoDB attributes, the field tag `dynamodbav` controls marshal/unmarshal process.

 ```go
 type Author struct {